Pusha T: 2018–2022: Daytona and It's Almost Dry

 On February 7, 2022, Pusha T released "Diet Coke", the lead single from his fourth studio album It's Almost Dry, which was produced by Kanye West and 88-Keys.
-The music video for the single was released the next day, directed by Omar Jones, and features Pusha T and West moving around over a white backdrop, which pays direct homage to Craig Mack's Flava in Ya Ear (Remix)" music video.
+The music video for the single was released the next day, directed by Omar Jones, and features Pusha T and West moving around over a white backdrop, which pays direct homage to Craig Mack's Flava in Ya Ear (Remix) music video.
 88-Keys later revealed that the beat for the single was made 18 years before the song was made, on a beat tape named The Makings of Crack Cocaine.

 On March 4, Pusha T and Nigo released the single "Hear Me Clearly" for Nigo's album I Know Nigo!, the song is also set to appear on It's Almost Dry.
-He also appeared alongside his brother No Malice as Clipse on the song "Punch Bowl" on the I Know Nigo! album as well.
+He also appeared alongside his brother (once again credited as Malice) on the Clipse song "Punch Bowl" on the I Know Nigo! album as well.
 The music video also for "Hear Me Clearly" released on March 30.
-On that same month on the 21st, Pusha T appeared in a commercial for fast food chain Arby's, with a diss track named "Spicy Fish Diss" aimed at fellow fast food chain McDonald's because of their Fillet-O-Fish sandwich, and states that Arby's' Fish Sandwich is better.
-This was revenge toward the company for not crediting him for helping popularize the "I'm lovin' it" advertising campaign.

 On April 6, Pusha T released the third single for It's Almost Dry, "Neck & Wrist" featuring rapper Jay-Z and Pharrell, and would later appear in an interview with Charlamagne tha God, which released on the 11th.
 On the 18th, Pusha T announced the release date of It's Almost Dry as April 22, and also announced a listening party in New York City named "Cokechella".

-The long-awaited album, primarily produced by frequent collaborators Pharrell and Ye, was released on April 22 to widespread critical acclaim.
+The much-delayed album, primarily produced by frequent collaborators Pharrell Williams and Kanye West, was released on April 22 to widespread critical acclaim.
 On the week dated May 7, 2022, it debuted atop the Billboard 200 with a total of 55,000 album equivalent units, becoming Pusha T's first number-one album on the chart.

-2022-present: Heir Wave Music Group and departure from GOOD Music
+2022–2023: Heir Wave Music Group and departure from GOOD Music

 In December 2022, Pusha T announced his departure from GOOD Music after founder Kanye West's antisemitic and pro-race remarks.
 Speaking on West's support for "White Lives Matter", his 2024 presidential campaign and other public outbursts, Pusha T stated that they were nothing to "tap dance around".
 His departure also ended his tenure as the label's president.
-Shortly after, he changed his focus on his own label, the Heir Wave Music Group.
+Shortly after, he changed his focus on his own label, Heir Wave Music Group.
+During an interview with Complex, Pusha T stated: "I have a particular need to build out Heir Wave as a platform and build out a circuit for artists within this region, simply because I feel like it's something that we've never had."
+He further added: "[the label] was made in the spirit of an “album artist”—artists who have a story to tell.
+They have a background for the fan who wants to be fully invested in that particular artist, their whole movement, and everything about them.
+That's how we’re picking artists.
+It's about authenticity.
+It's about pure music, whatever type of music it is.
+It must be pure."